JimJam117/jimjamblog-react-frontend/README.md

 ## Jimjamblog React Frontend
-The frontend react app for my website.
+The frontend app for my website.
+Takes information from the backend and renders it in react with react router to manage routing.